By SHERWIN DE VERA

 According to him, the opportunity to learn the cultivation and management of other crops in their locality is scarce.
 This lack of learning, he said, limits the confidence of many seasoned farmers to till plants other than tobacco and rice.

-“It is like taking chances to something you are not familiar with; we feel the risk of a bad harvest and losing money is higher,” he said.
+“It is like taking chances to something you are not familiar with; we fear the risk of a bad harvest and losing money is higher,” he said.

 However, for Alfiler pointed out that misplaced priorities and wrong policies reinforced the perception among farmers that “familiarity with tobacco limits our options for cash crops.”